 Using the slit lamp, your doctor moves the tonometer to touch your cornea and determine the eye pressure.
 Because your eye is numbed, the test doesn't hurt.

 - Noncontact tonometry.
 This method uses a puff of air to estimate the pressure in your eye.
 No instruments touch your eye, so you won't need an anesthetic.
 You'll feel a momentary pulse of air on your eye, which can be startling.

-If your eye pressure is higher than average or your optic nerve looks unusual, your doctor may use a pachometer.
-This instrument uses sound waves to measure the thickness of your cornea.
+If your eye pressure is higher than average or your optic nerve looks unusual, your doctor might use a pachymeter, which uses sound waves to measure the thickness of your cornea.
 The most common way of measuring corneal thickness is to put an anesthetic drop in your eye, then place a small probe in contact with the front surface of the eye.
 The measurement takes seconds.

-You may need more-specialized tests, depending on your age, medical history and risk of developing eye disease.
+You might need more-specialized tests, depending on your age, medical history and risk of developing eye disease.

-Your doctor may give you a prescription for corrective lenses.
-If your eye exam yields other abnormal results, your doctor will discuss with you next steps for further testing or for treating an underlying condition.
+If you need corrective lenses, your doctor will give you a prescription.
+If your eye exam yields other abnormal results, your doctor will discuss with you the next steps for further testing or for treating an underlying condition.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.